 Madurai's wholesale banana market is a fascinating place to visit.
 Apparently, 16 varieties of bananas are sold there!
 They arrive, clustered together on branches, by the cart load.
 Watch as wiry workers unload them and carry them inside, up to half a dozen branches at a time.
 There's a vegetable market next to the banana market, which is also a hive of activity and great for people watching.

-If you want to taste the best south Indian food in town, the renowned Murugan Idli Shop on West Masi Street is the place!
-This restaurant is simple and unpretentious -- as they say on their website, they have a south Indian ambiance, which means loud and friendly.
-Their specialty isn't their decor but the "traditional mouth watering dishes from our grandmother's heart".
+If you want to taste the best South Indian food in town, renowned Murugan Idli Shop on West Masi Street is the place!
+This restaurant is simple and unpretentious. with a focus on food rather than decor.
 Apart from idli and dosa, the highlight is their special blend of spicy chutney powder.
 It's ordered separately, along with oil to mix it with.

 If you're keen to explore local cuisine, Foodies Day Out in Madurai does the best food tours in the city!

-Across the dry Vaigai River, housed in the Tamukkum Summer Palace of Nayak queen Rani Mangammal, is one of the seven museums in India dedicated to Gandhi.
-It contains a number of items used by him including a shawl, spectacles, yarn, and the bloodstained dhoti (loincloth) that he was wearing when he was assassinated in Delhi in 1948.
+Across the dry Vaigai River, housed in the Tamukkam Summer Palace of Nayak queen Rani Mangammal, is one of many museums in India dedicated to Gandhi.
+It contains various items used by him including a shawl, spectacles, yarn, and the bloodstained dhoti (loincloth) that he was wearing when he was assassinated in Delhi in 1948.
 Gandhi took up wearing the dhoti in Madurai in 1921, as a sign of national pride.
-Admission to the Gandhi Memorial Museum is free, and it's open from 10 a.m. to 1 p.m. and 2 p.m. to 5.30 p.m.
+Admission to the Gandhi Memorial Museum is free, and it's open from 10 a.m. to 1 p.m. and 2 p.m. to 5.45 p.m.
 The Madurai Government Museum is also located in the same grounds.

-On the outskirts of Madurai, not far from Thiruparankundram, about 200 families in the interesting village of Vilachery craft small idols of Lord Ganesh for Ganesh Chaturthi and Bommai Kolu dolls for Navaratri out of clay.
+On the outskirts of Madurai near Thiruparankundram, about 200 families in the interesting village of Vilachery craft small idols of Lord Ganesh for Ganesh Chaturthi and Bommai Kolu dolls for Navaratri out of clay.
 They also make nativity sets for Christmas.
 It's possible to take a walk through the village and see the artisans at work in their homes.
 Storytrails runs an insightful Potter's Trail tour to the village, where you'll get to uncover many stories and legends.

 Off-the-beaten-track north of Vilachery, Keelakuyilkudi village is also worth visiting for its collection of painted mud horses and Jain sculptures.
-The mud horses, located in the picturesque village temple, are donated by potters from Vilachery at the village festival every year.
-Behind the temple, climb the hundreds of steps up the rocky granite hill to the Jain caves.
-You'll be rewarded with ancient rock-cut sculptures of Jain deities, and a panoramic view over the countryside.
+The mud horses, located in the village's picturesque Karuppasamy temple, are donated by potters from Vilachery for the village festival every year.
+Behind the temple, climb the hundreds of steps up the rocky granite Samanar Hills to the Jain caves.
+You'll be rewarded with ancient rock-cut sculptures of Jain deities and a panoramic view over the countryside.
 Go early in the morning or late afternoon though, otherwise you'll get hot!